Penske Provides Mission-Critical Financial and Operational Information to Customers

-According to a survey by CFO Magazine, CFOs can deliver the most value by managing business planning and continuity (cited by 52 percent of finance chiefs participating in the survey), managing financial risk to prevent loss (51 percent), reducing costs and improving margins (43 percent), helping to unlock working capital to spur growth (37 percent), and ensuring regulatory compliance (30 percent).
+CFOs can deliver significant value by managing business planning and continuity, mitigating financial risk to prevent loss, reducing costs and improving margins, helping to unlock working capital to spur growth, and ensuring regulatory compliance.

 Penske Truck Leasing can help CFOs consolidate information, mitigate risk and control costs.
 Here’s how: